 - diltiazem (Cardizem, Cartia XT, Dilacor, Tiazac)

 - verapamil (Calan, Covera, Isoptin, Verelan)

-Side effects of calcium channel blockers include low blood pressure, weight gain, dizziness, and constipation.
+Side effects of calcium channel blockers may include:

 - amitriptyline (Elavil, Endep)